viralp353/-Neural_Networks-Deep_Learning_Models/README.md

 ## Challenge_summary:

 For Analysis, I created a new Jupyter Notebook as “AlphabetSoupChallenge.ipynb.I  did import and characterize the input data.Used the methods for  preprocess all numerical and categorical variables, as needed as
-Combine rare categorical values via bucketing,Encode categorical variables using one-hot encoding,Standardize numerical variables using Scikit-Learn’s StandardScaler class.I uesd a TensorFlow  Deep neural network.I did Compile, train, and evaluate your binary classification model.
+Combined rare categorical values via bucketing,Encoded categorical variables using one-hot encoding,Standardized numerical variables using Scikit-Learn’s StandardScaler class.I used a TensorFlow  Deep neural network.I did Compile, train, and evaluate for binary classification model.
 And found some model loss metric,model predictive accuracy.

-For Analysis,I used Deep neural net with First hidden layer ,second hidden layer and output layer.I used relu  activation for first&second layer and sigmiod activation for output layer.based on that I got  around 53% Accuracy.For incrase accuracy of  model,I used  first hidden layer with 32 and second hidden layer with 16.I got around 53% accuracy.And then I did try with different hidden layer and different epchos.I used first hidden with 24 &second hidden layer with 12 and 50 epochs.Based on that I got around 72 % Accuary.
+For Analysis,I used Deep neural net with First hidden layer ,second hidden layer and output layer.I used relu  activation for first layer &second layer and sigmiod activation for output layer.Based on that I got  around 53% Accuracy.For incrase accuracy of  model,I used  first hidden layer with 32 and second hidden layer with 16.I got around 53% accuracy based on that .And for more accuracy, I did try with different hidden layer and different epchos.I used first hiddenlayer with 24 &second hidden layer with 12 and 50 epochs.Based on that I got around 72 % Accuary.

-Based on Analysis, I would to like choose last model for  solve this classification problem.
+Based on Analysis, I would to like choose last model like first hiddenlayer with 24 &second hidden layer with 12 and 50 epochs for  solve this classification problem.